-Unanimous consent requests are not debatable and must be disposed of immediately, but the common practice by members wishing to have some discussion before deciding whether to accede to a request is to “reserve the right to object.”
+Chairs are not obligated to recognize unanimous consent requests but generally do unless it becomes apparent that such requests constitute a pattern of disruption rather than an effort to participate constructively in a proceeding.
+Once recognized, unanimous consent requests are not debatable and must be disposed of immediately.
+The common practice by members wishing to have some discussion before deciding whether to accede to a request is to “reserve the right to object.”
 A member who reserves the right to object may make a statement on the pending request (and may also yield to other members for discussion).
 When a member reserves the right to object, any member may demand the “regular order,” ending discussion and requiring the reserving member either to object or to allow the request to be agreed to.

 The chair is required to immediately rule on whether the words are in order or out of order.
-To do so, the chair must read back a transcription of the words at issue.
 The chair’s ruling on this demand is appealable and debatable under the five-minute rule.
 Any member may make a motion to table the motion to appeal, which is not debatable under House rule XVI clause 4(b).

 If words are taken down during a committee proceeding, the member who spoke the words is prohibited from asking questions or speaking at the remainder of that proceeding under House rule XVII clause 4 and House Rules and Manual § 961.

 Practice Note: A chair may be able to head off a vote on a motion to take down words by urging members to resolve their differences or apologize.